 Kathleen A. Harrison (2012) is a communications specialist with Pima County in Tucson.

 Ary Hermawan (2016), who won the Excellence in Research award, is the head of general news for both print and online for The Jakarta Post.

-Clayton Norman (2011) is an online organizer for the Center for Biological Diversity.
+Clayton Norman (2011) is an online organizer for the Center for Biological Diversity in Tucson.